rhagarty/techxchange-instanton-lab/README.md

 ### Deploy the application with InstantOn

+> **IMPORTANT**: Please ensure to fill in all `[Your initial]` fields with the namespace used in the creation step above before proceeding to apply the YAML file.

 ```bash
 kubectl apply -f deploy-with-instanton.yaml
 ```

-Use the same `kubectl get pods` and `kubeclt logs` commands as above to monitor the application.
+Use the same `kubectl get pods` and `kubectl logs` commands as above to monitor the application.

 Compare the start times of both applications and note how the InstantOn version again starts around 10x faster.